besughi/elixir-k6/README.md

 mix k6.install
 ```

+At the moment we support only the following architectures:

+* mac os - amd64
+* linux  - amd64

 By default the installation task will install k6 version `v0.34.1`.
 You can override this in your config file: